mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 Now that I know what I want to query (and most importantly) how.
 It's time to figure out the best way to do this automatically.

 To accomplish this I'm going to place all my code in separate scripts.
-I named them all in a similar manner.
+I name them all in a similar manner.

 * chk_Firewall.ps1
 * chk_AppSerivces.ps1